-Table 1.3 highlights the importance of adequate social welfare payments to prevent people becoming at risk of poverty.
+Table 1.6 highlights the importance of adequate social welfare payments to prevent people becoming at risk of poverty.
 Over the period covered by these studies, groups similar to Social Justice Ireland repeatedly pointed out that these payments had failed to rise in proportion to earnings and incomes elsewhere in society.
 The primary consequence of this was that recipients slipped further and further back and therefore more and more fell into poverty.
-In 2019, as talk of wage increases and income tax cuts continues, it is important that adequate levels of social welfare be maintained to ensure that the mistakes of the past are not repeated.
+In 2020, as talk of wage increases and income tax cuts continues, it is important that adequate levels of social welfare be maintained to ensure that the mistakes of the past are not repeated.
+We outline our proposals to achieve this later in the chapter.